mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 For most of 2023, TinyPilot's production will be constrained by supply, so I'm going to focus on profit rather than growth.

-### Eliminate the need for a physical office
+### Close the TinyPilot office

-Until a few weeks ago, TinyPilot had been working with a local vendor to 3D print all of TinyPilot's cases.
-In the last few days, we completed the transition from 3D-printed cases to metal cases.
-The main goal of the transition was to scale up manufacturing, but a side benefit is that it will be easier to outsource manufacturing, as almost all of our raw materials originate in China.
+For most of the company's existence, TinyPilot's cases came from a local vendor who designed and 3D printed them.
+In the last few weeks, we completed the transition to metal cases.

-The main reason TinyPilot has a physical office is to manufacture devices.
-We fulfill from the office too because it's easy enough to do both together.
-If we stopped manufacturing in-house, we could move out of the office and eliminate a lot of complexity in terms of making sure the office is staffed, doing regular inventory counts, reordering parts, etc.
+We switched to metal cases primarily to speed up manufacturing, but the side-effects is that most of our raw materials now originate in China.
+That means it should be possible to have our devices arrive to the US pre-built rather than assembling and testing each device by hand in TinyPilot's office.

+If we don't need to build devices in our office, we don't strictly need to maintain an office.
+We can move fulfillment to a third-party logistics provider, and then TinyPilot's employees become more time-independent and location-independent since we'll be out of the critical path for manufacturing and fulfillment.

 ## Do I still love it?